pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 - Engage with the course material before, during, and after each lecture.
 - Practice proofs frequently.
 - **You WILL get stuck on many problems.** It's natural and it happens to everybody.
 Spend time with the problem, get familiar and comfortable with it, and the answer will come to you eventually.
-- Even if you're *really* stuck, **DO NOT look up the answer on the internet,** especially on a homework, that's cheating.
+- Even if you're *really* stuck, **DO NOT look up the answer on the internet.** Especially on a homework, that's cheating.
 Cheating = F in the course, and you rob yourself of the opportunity to build your problem-solving muscles.
 Often times it is helpful to step away from a problem or even sleep on it (one of many reasons to start assignments early).

 ### **Preparation**